yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/10-configure-layout/README.md

 ]
 ```

-A [layout provider](https://docs.yworks.com/yfileshtml/#/api/NodeCreator#layoutProvider) will use this information to create a rectangle at a specific location for each node.
-These rectangles will be set as the nodes' [layout](https://docs.yworks.com/yfileshtml/#/api/INode#layout).
+A [layoutProvider](https://docs.yworks.com/yfileshtml/api/NodeCreator#layoutProvider) will use this information to create a rectangle at a specific location for each node.
+These rectangles will be set as the nodes' [layout](https://docs.yworks.com/yfileshtml/api/INode#layout).

-If no layout information is provided, the [default size](https://docs.yworks.com/yfileshtml/#/api/NodeDefaults#size) will be used and the node will be located at the origin.
+If no layout information is provided, the [NodeDefaults.size](https://docs.yworks.com/yfileshtml/api/NodeDefaults#size) will be used and the node will be located at the origin.

 ```
 // configure the layout provider that returns the layout information